Gardening with Native Plants

-But we believe in the power of plants, of a few giggling girls in a greenhouse, and of 100 or 1,000 or 1,000,000 habitat gardens, standing resiliently with parks and magnificent remaining wild places, to rebuild the landscape of the future.
+But we believe in the power of plants and community action, and of 100 or 1,000 or 1,000,000 habitat gardens, standing resiliently with parks and magnificent remaining wild places, to rebuild the landscape of the future.

 What's the big deal about native plants?